We need to talk about duck eggs. Years ago I discovered duck eggs and have been on the lookout for them at farmers’ markets every since.

 Usually the yolks of duck eggs are a deep yellow or orange.
 The flavor is slightly different and richer than chicken eggs.
 A simple breakfast of scrambled duck eggs can be a real treat.
 An entire omelet or a fritata made with duck eggs is sheer heaven.

 Often, finding duck eggs for sale can be a challenge.
 We’ve found that the best place to start is the local farmers market.
 (If you’re in the NC high country, try the Watauga Farmers Market and look for New Life Farms.
 They’re usually selling duck eggs.)
 I’ve also seen them listed on Craigslist.
 In fact, if you google “where can I buy duck eggs in ___________” and fill in the name of your city and state, you’ll be amazed at how many listings you find.
+When you want to market your goods and business online, SEO companies in Gold Coast will help you.

 I have the personal philosophy that it’s always good to try new foods.
 Duck eggs are definitely worth going on the list of things to try.
 (If you have finicky or NON-adventurous eaters, you can probably slip some duck egg research right past them because they aren’t THAT different than chicken eggs.)